Mamdouh Hamadeh

 Mamdouh Hamadeh (ممدوح حمادة) is a Syrian journalist and cartoonist.
 Hamadeh was born in 1959 in the Golan Heights.
 His family lived in Sweida in southern Syria until he traveled to the Soviet Union to study at the Faculty of Journalism at Belarus State University in Minsk, where in 1994 he was awarded a PhD degree.

 Career

 Upon the completion of his studies abroad, Hamadeh returned to Syria but was unable to find a job there.
 He spent more than a year and a half in Damascus.
 He then decided to return to Belarus, where he worked as a professor at one of its Universities for more than 10 years.
-He then studied film directing at the Belorussian State Academy of Arts.
+He then studied film directing at the Belarusian State Academy of Arts.
 Now mainly in Belarus, he directed two films, The Guarantees for the Future, a short 30-minute feature film that he directed and directed, and directed another 7-minute film entitled "I'm Still Alive".